 Efficacy

-• The BP-lowering effects of INVOKANA were similar between subjects on antihypertensives and those not on antihypertensives.
+• The BP-lowering effects of INVOKANA were similar between patients on antihypertensives and those not on antihypertensives.

-Change in SBP and DBP for Overall Population (6 Pooled, PBO-Controlled Studies, LOCF)7
+Change in SBP and DBP for Overall Population (6 Pooled, PBO-Controlled Studies, LOCF)a,7

 SBP